hayleyrobin/ai201-project1-unofficial-guide-starter/planning.md

      "I'll use AI to help me code" is not a plan.
      "I'll give Claude my Chunking Strategy section and ask it to implement chunk_text() with my specified chunk size and overlap" is a plan. -->

+1. Chunking and ingestion code: I will share my chunking strategy section with Claude and ask it to implement the chunk_text() function that splits documents by 500 characters with 50 character overlap.

+2. Retrieval code: I will share my retrieval approach section and pipeline diagram with Claude and ask it to implement the embedding and ChromaDB storage functions.

+3. Generation code: I will share my grounding requirements with Claude and ask it to write the prompt template and Groq API connection.

 **Milestone 3 — Ingestion and chunking:**